Afirestriker/react-concepts-in-action/ReactJS-Tutorial/React-Hooks/README.md

     | Business logic                  | No business logic         | Complex business logic  |
     | Local vs global                 | Local                     | Global                  |

+* Lesson 26 - useCallback
+  * Project: **callback-hook**
+  * File: **ParentComponent.js, Title.js, Count.js, Button.js**
+  * useCallback hook helps in performance improvement.
+  * useCallback is a hook that will return a memoized version of the callback function that only changes if one of the dependencies has changed.
+  * It is useful when passing callback to optimized child components that rely on reference equality to prevent unecessary renders.
+  * Imp: Though useCallback improve performance, it has its own drawback as well [Read More](https://www.youtube.com/redirect?event=video_description&redir_token=QUFFLUhqblVtZHlxc0pweEttR3MtYkduZkNPc0JJU0hTQXxBQ3Jtc0tsZDdZSjk0RXVsRldIM1REZ2Q2STIybllER3pyTVlQRU45emVUa1dSZ2ktNXMycXhLa01xT3lWYUxCTWEwbHFnN2lNY0N1YVBRUEVRSmItWmRMZVZ5ZG1fTFhrNlUwdHNDNjZGaTRZbnU1Yl9uWEdHaw&q=https%3A%2F%2Fkentcdodds.com%2Fblog%2Fusememo-and-usecallback&v=IL82CzlaCys).

 ---

 ## Summary on Hooks